wangziyang182/3DMatching/readme.md

   * Below is the example of the reconstrucuted volume from TSDF and its corresponding matching in 3d space

 ![png](figs/Voxel_Space_Matching.png)
-  * All the point is sampled within the body mesh from dense point cloud grid.
+  * All the points are sampled within the body mesh from dense point cloud grid.
 Below is the visualization of the point cloud grid.
 ![png](figs/point_in_mesh.png)
 * To train the model run the following command.
 ```